zachbroad/zachbroad/src/pages/services/presence.md

 ## A solid online presence is essential in today's market.

 Let me help your business enter the digital world.
+Don't just settle for a website -- create a digital presence.

 Transitioning your business to the online world can be daunting.
-I can help you with the following
+The following are just the essentials needed to start making your name known online.

 ## Brand Identity
 * Original content creation